algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 This document is primarily intended for:

-- **Software Developers**: To understand the user and technical requirements and guide decision-making and planning.
+- **Software Developers**: To understand user and technical requirements, guiding decision-making and planning.
 This includes identifying risks and challenges, meeting customer requirements, and understanding additional technical requirements and design choices.

 Secondary audiences:

-- **Program Managers**: To validate the implementation against the functional specification and client expectations.
+- **Program Managers**: To validate the implementation against functional specifications and client expectations.
 - **QA Teams**: To aid in preparing the test plan and validating issues.
 - **Project Managers**: To help identify risks, dependencies, and resource needs.